mitodl/ol-django/src/mitol/geoip/README.md

 ### Setup

-You will need a copy of the MaxMind GeoIP2 data in CSV format.
-This is provided in several ways:

-* For most purposes, the **GeoLite2** dataset is the recommended option.
-This option provides less features but the dataset is available for free.
-* The paid **GeoIP2** dataset can also be used with this library.
+The MaxMind geolocation databases are provided in two forms:

+* The **GeoLite2** database is free.
+* The **GeoIP2** database is not free - a subscription fee applies.

+Which one you need will depend on your use case - however, if your intent is only to use the dataset with this app, the **GeoLite2** database is sufficient.

 In both cases, you will need the CSV format versions of the databases.
-The Lite version is available in ASN, City and Country versions; choose between the City and Country versions.
-(The ASN database is not used nor supported.)
-If the dataset is only to be used with this app, the Country version is sufficient and also the smallest.
+You have the option of downloading the ASN, City, or Country versions of the database.
+For the purposes of this app, the Country version is sufficient; if you plan on using the MaxMind data elsewhere in your project and need more granular location data, you can use the City version instead.
+The ASN database is not supported and can be skipped unless you have a specific need for it.

 The downloaded datasets include the network block information in two CSV files - one each for IPv4 and IPv6 network blocks - and the location data in a variety